nocturnalastro/vse-sync-testsuite/doc/implementing_a_collector.md

 Any collector must conform to the collector interface (TODO: link to collector interface).
 It should use the callback to expose collected information to the user.
 Once you have filled out your collector.
 Any arguments should be added to the `CollectionConstuctor` and method should also be defined on the `CollectionConstuctor`.
 You will then need to add a call to the new method in the `setupCollectors` function in the runner package.
-Finally you will need add your collector to `collectorNames` so that it gets started by the runner.
+As well as implementing your custom collector you will also need to extend `CollectionConstructor`, `setupCollectors()` and `collectorNames` to integrate it into the tool and allow the tool to use your new collector.

 An example of a very simple collector: